benslern/CSE701_Final_Project/README.md

 ## Testing

-The bigint class and associated operators are tested in three ways.
-Constructor tests, random operator tests, and custom operator tests.
+The bigint class and associated operators are tested in four ways.
+Constructor tests, random operator basic tests, custom operator basic tests, and random complex operator tests.
 The goal is to conduct comprehensive tests on each component of the bigint implementation.

 ### Constructor Tests

 The constructor tests are used to ensure the constructors work for a comprehensive selection of edge cases.
 These edge cases are based on the edge cases identified in the [Constructors](#constructors) descriptions.
+The constructor tests operate by taking either a int64_t or std::string input argument and create a bigint using that argument.
+It then outputs the expected value of the bigint and the actual value of the bigint using the `<<` operator.
+This demonstrates that constructors are able to handle each of the intended edge cases.
+Additionally, these tests serve as validation for the `<<` stream operator.

 ### Random Operator Tests

-The random operator tests are
+Each test file in the data directory contains one test.
+The files are formatted so they have one number per line, and have 2 or 3 numbers per file, depending on the structure of the specific test.
+The are 30 random tests for each possible combination of positive or negative signs for the given operand.
+For example, the random addition tests takes two operands and so have 30 tests for each of the following: positive bigint + positive bigint, positive bigint + negative bigint, negative bigint + positive bigint, and negative bigint + negative bigint.
+The three numbers in the file will be two positive or negative random numbers and a third number that is the sum of the first two.
+This technique is repeated for each operator.

 The final test files submitted with the project used bigints with random values between 50 digits and 100 digits.
 This was done to speed up the tests, particularly the multiplication tests which are quite slow for bigints with a large number of digits.
 However, the code was stress tested for random values up to several thousand digits.
 It successfully passed all of the tests.

-Each test file contains one test.
-The are 30 random tests for each possible combination of positive or negative signs for the given operand.
-For example, the random addition tests have 30 tests for each of the following: positive bigint + positive bigint, positive bigint + negative bigint, negative bigint + positive bigint, and negative bigint + negative bigint.
+To execute a test, the user calls the run_operator_tests function by passing it the directory to read test files from, the test function to execute on the test files, and a string describing which operators are being tested.
+The run_operator_tests function reads in the numbers from each test file from the directory.
+The function then uses these numbers to call the provided test function and outputs the number of passed tests.

 ### Custom Operator Tests

 The custom operator tests function in the same way as the random operator tests, except that the values in the test files were not randomly generated.
 These values were selected because they represent edge cases.
 Some of these edge cases are discussed in the operator algorithm descriptions, the remaining were chosen because they represent specific errors that were encountered during the development process.

-Some specific examples
-stress test the `+`, `+=`, `-`, and `-=` operators for bigints with 20,000 digits.
-This was done by using the first 20,000 digits of pi which are available online, [http://www.eveandersson.com/pi/digits/pi-digits?n_decimals_to_display=20000&breakpoint=100](http://www.eveandersson.com/pi/digits/pi-digits?n_decimals_to_display=20000&breakpoint=100).
+### Complex Operator Tests

+The complex operator tests operate the same way as the random and custom operator tests, except that the tests they execute utilize multiple operators.
+These tests demonstrate that the operators are consistent when used in more complex equations than the basic operator tests.